qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

     # Jax.numpy input
     rhs(jnp.array(0.1), jnp.array([0.0, 1.0]))

-We eventually want to find the probability of existence of this qubit state, so we will prepare the following function.
+Define a function for computing the probability of observing the system in a given state to be used throughout the tutorial:

 .. jupyter-execute::